SolidDeath/Programming-basics/JavaScript/Objects/Advanced objects part 2/advanced_obj_2.md

 ### Easy Level:

-Use destructuring assignment to swap the values of two variables 'a' and 'b'.
+Use destructuring assignment to swap the values of two variables 'a' and 'b'. 'a' and 'b' are properties of the same object.

 ### Medium Level:

 Use the spread operator to combine two objects into one.
+The objects should have at least one common property.

 ### Hard Level: